H20Beetle/fullstack-knowledge-base/TypeScript Fundamentals/notes.md

  - to install TS locally type npm install typescript into the terminal
  - npx tsc is the comand for the TS compiler and you can point to which file you want to compile
  - with npx init -y you can make a empty JSon Package
+  ## Primitives

+These are the basic JS type, number, string, boolean.
+In TS the need to be lowercase to start to not point to an object.

+ex: let userName: string;
+userName = 'Kyle';